Last Updated on January 15, 2023 by DMEditor

 Once you have entered your details to sign up to Canva, the subsequent confirmation email will lead you straight to your spanking new Canva account.
 But before you can begin to edit images away, Canva will ask you specify which Canva benefits you want to use with them like these:

-This is great for letting you access the most relevant image editing and graphics design tools for your needs.
-From there you can navigate the many Canva features from the clean and packed Canvas navigation bar:
+This is great for letting you access the most relevant , , and graphic tools for your needs.
+From there you can navigate the many features this has to offer, from the clean and packed Canvas navigation bar:

 So despite the differences in account setup, neither tool is clunky to get started with.